-Since 2021, Allied has focused its exploration activities close to the existing pits with the aim to improve the orebody characterization for the Sadiola Expansion Project as well as to increase the inventory of oxide and transitional Mineral Reserves, to provide additional feed to the mill Allied's current near mine exploration targets are focused on identifying additional oxide and transition zone mineralization at Sekekoto, Sadiola Main Stage 6 extension, FE4, S12 and Tambali South.
+Since 2021, Allied has focused its exploration activities close to the existing pits with the aim to improve the orebody characterization for the Sadiola Expansion Project as well as to increase the inventory of oxide and transitional Mineral Reserves to provide additional feed to the mill.
+Allied's current near mine exploration targets are focused on identifying additional oxide and transition zone mineralization at Sekekoto, Sadiola Main Stage 6 extension, FE2.5, FE4, S12 and fresh rock targets in Tambali South and Sadiola Main.